HP (NYSE:HPQ) Updates FY23 Earnings Guidance

 HP (NYSE:HPQ – Get Rating) issued an update on its FY23 earnings guidance on Tuesday morning.
-The company provided earnings per share guidance of $3.20-3.60 for the period, compared to the consensus earnings per share estimate of $3.62.
+The company provided earnings per share (EPS) guidance of $3.20-3.60 for the period, compared to the consensus estimate of $3.62.
 HP also updated its FY 2023 guidance to $3.20-$3.60 EPS.

 HP Increases Dividend

-In other news, CEO Enrique Lores sold 34,000 shares of HP stock in a transaction dated Monday, October 3rd.
+In other HP news, CEO Enrique Lores sold 34,000 shares of the firm’s stock in a transaction on Monday, October 3rd.
 The stock was sold at an average price of $25.23, for a total transaction of $857,820.00.
-Following the completion of the sale, the chief executive officer now owns 517,204 shares in the company, valued at approximately $13,049,056.92.
-The sale was disclosed in a filing with the SEC, which is accessible through this hyperlink.
+Following the completion of the transaction, the chief executive officer now owns 517,204 shares of the company’s stock, valued at $13,049,056.92.
+The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is accessible through this link.
 0.22% of the stock is owned by corporate insiders.

 HP Inc provides products, technologies, software, solutions, and services to individual consumers, small- and medium-sized businesses, and large enterprises, including customers in the government, health, and education sectors worldwide.
 It operates through Personal Systems and Printing segments.
 The Personal Systems segment offers commercial personal computers (PCs), consumer PCs, workstations, thin clients, commercial tablets and mobility devices, retail point-of-sale systems, displays and other related accessories, software, support, and services for the commercial and consumer markets.